ceshine/ceshine-hugo/content/post/20190924-zero-shot-bert-sent-emb/index.md

 ## Design

 We first load the pretrained `bert-base-multilingual-cased` model, and **freeze the embedding vectors** (otherwise only English vectors will be updated, invalidating vectors in other languages).
-Then we follow the example training script from the official SBERT Github repo - [`training_nli.py`](https://github.com/UKPLab/sentence-transformers/blob/24b69783420a22108382a2b29706c7f6f612d809/examples/training_nli.py) to finetune the model on the AllNLI dataset for one epoch.
+Then we follow the example training script from the official SBERT Github repo - [`training_nli.py`](https://github.com/UKPLab/sentence-transformers/blob/24b69783420a22108382a2b29706c7f6f612d809/examples/training_nli.py) to fine-tune the model on the AllNLI dataset for one epoch.
 All hyper-parameters are the same ones used in the example script.

 ## Results